 Yoga doesn't call for much.
 It's one of the rare activities that tends to ask you to use less gear (you don't even have to wear socks).
-But the few basics you do equip yourself with are vital because of yoga's emphasis on form, breath and mindfulness.
+But the few basics you do equip yourself with – like a grippy yoga mat – are vital because of yoga's emphasis on form, breath and mindfulness.
 Ill-fitting or uncomfortable clothing can inhibit all three — especially when it comes to shorts.

 Most of all, yoga shorts should be comfy.
 A scratchy seam or misplaced zipper could become annoying enough to pull your mind away from your form and breath, disrupting what's supposed to be both relaxing and invigorating.
 You won't find such oversights in the buying guide that follows; instead, you'll encounter yoga shorts that can elevate your practice from obligation to Shangri-La.

 - Shallow pockets might not be great for secure storage

 Ten Thousand emphasizes versatility above all else in the Interval Short, and these bottoms can do pretty much anything.
 The Interval Short is ideal for infrequent yogis who might also want to wear them for running or working out, but more than capable of warrior pose and other flows, too.
 Choose between lined or linerless options in 5-, 7- or 9-inch inseams for a great addition to your training wardrobe.

 - Four-way stretch provides ample range of motion

 - Price is steep for a linerless short

 Tend to heat up quickly during practice?
 You'll love the breathable, quick-drying profile of this 6-inch short from Lululemon.
 Made of a nylon/Lycra elastane blend, Everlux is Lululemon's fastest-drying fabric.
 It's also super soft, stretchy and breathable, providing a cool, sleek feel on the inside while retaining a soft, brushed feel on the outside.